Annithah/PasinNove_Projects/README.md

 ## How it Works
 - The program starts by asking the user to specify the password length (e.g., 1-32 characters).
-- The user is prompted to choose if they want uppercase letters, lowercase letters, numbers, and special characters.
+- The user is prompted to choose if they want uppercase letters, lowercase letters, numbers, and special characters(symbols).
 - Based on the selected criteria, the program generates a random password by randomly picking characters from the available sets (e.g., uppercase letters, lowercase letters, numbers).
 - The generated password is displayed as the output.